frajaroco/pdLISTA/README.md

 # pdLISTA

-Spatio-temporal cluster detection and classification through of the product density LISTA functions.
+Spatio-temporal cluster detection and classification through product density LISTA functions.
 This repository is based on `spatstat`, `splancs`, `stpp` and `KernSmooth` packages.

 ## Installation guide